javism/evolutionary_RNN/README.md

 ## How to run the code

-This is an old code (2011) that I have ported to [ORCA](https://github.com/ayrna/orca) in order to ease the use.
-You will need to download ORCA (installation is not necesary) and then copy `ERNN.m` into 'Algorithms' folder.
+This is an old code (2011) that I have ported to [ORCA](https://github.com/ayrna/orca) to ease the use.
+You will need to download ORCA (installation is not necessary) and then copy `ERNN.m` into 'Algorithms' folder.
 For more information see [Adding a new method to ORCA](https://github.com/ayrna/orca/blob/master/doc/orca_addmethod.md).
-After adding `ERNN.m` you will benefict from experiments description using INI files, crossvalidation of parameters, paralelization of experiments, CSV reports, etc.
+After adding `ERNN.m` you will benefit from experiments description using INI files, optimization of parameters, parallelization of experiments, CSV reports, etc.